JerryX1110/RPCMVOS/README.md

 * opencv-python
 * Pillow

 You can also use the docker image below to set up your env directly.
 However, this docker image may contain some redundent packages.
-A more light-weight one will be added later.

 ```latex
 docker image: xxiaoh/vos:10.1-cudnn7-torch1.4_v3
 ```

+A more light-weight can be created by modified the [Dockerfile](https://github.com/JerryX1110/RPCMVOS/blob/main/Dockerfile) provided.

 ## Preparation
 * Datasets